cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-predicted-mapping-evaluation-implementation.md

 | [vo](https://semantic.farm/vo)         | [mesh](https://semantic.farm/mesh) |      69.4% |    64.1% |     91.2% |  53.8% | 67.6% |
 | [vto](https://semantic.farm/vto)       | [mesh](https://semantic.farm/mesh) |       0.3% |    50.0% |     50.0% | 100.0% | 66.7% |
 | [xlmod](https://semantic.farm/xlmod)   | [mesh](https://semantic.farm/mesh) |      44.7% |    98.7% |     98.7% | 100.0% | 99.3% |

-Why am I looking at mesh?
-Many ontologies use MeSH as a starting point.
-MeSH is a highly valuable lexical resource developed to index papers in PubMed, but it doesn't go as far as to develop itself as an ontology with more precise definitions of relationships and axioms.
-Therefore, many OBO Foundry ontologies can be mapped back to mesh.
-OMIT even shamelessly imports the entirety of MeSH under http://purl.obolibrary.org/obo/OMIT_0000110 (shameless because it assigns new identifiers but doens't cross-reference back to the original MeSH terms)

 Note that lexical matching typically has a high precision (i.e., most predictions are right) but lower recall (i.e., some potential predictions are